<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Every project has individuals who have some sort of interest or will be influenced by it - the project stakeholders.
 Failing to engage with them can have a direct influence on the project’s outcomes.

-To be able to engage with them successfully, you need to know exactly who they are, and that's when stakeholder analysis comes in place.
+To engage with stakeholders successfully, you need to know exactly who they are.
+That is where stakeholder analysis comes in.

 What is stakeholder analysis?

-Stakeholder analysis is the process of collecting information about any person that will be impacted by (or can impact) your project.
+Stakeholder analysis is the process of identifying and collecting information about individuals or groups impacted by or able to influence your project.

 Conducting a stakeholder analysis will enable you to identify all your stakeholders as well as their needs and expectations.

-Every stakeholder will have a unique view of your project and different perceptions about the change it is supposed to bring.
+Every stakeholder has a different perspective on a project and on the change it is intended to deliver.

 • Being inclusive